 Arc lamps are a brilliant idea if you don’t have a central ceiling fixture.
 It’s a style of floor lamp, where the shade arcs over your seating area to provide a bright, focused light.
 This style of lighting works best if your lounge space is quite contemporary.

 Pendant lights are perhaps the most popular form of ceiling lighting and you can use them to really make a statement.
 You can hang them in the centre of your seating area to make it look welcoming.
 You can combine your pendant light with a dimmer switch so that you can control the level of lighting according to what the room is being used for.
+Pendant lighting also works really well in a kitchen/dining space, either over an island or to light up your eating area, take a look here for some inspiration.

 If you use shelves in your living room to display items, why not highlight them even more using lighting?
 You can buy adhesive LED strip lighting to run across the length of your shelves, giving them a soft glow that also makes for ideal atmospheric lighting when the main light is switched off.